 Become an S-STEM Scholar!

-S-STEM Scholars is an National Science Foundation (NSF)-sponsored scholarship program designed to increase the number of students pursuing degrees in Math, Chemistry, Computer Science, Physics, and Engineering.
+S-STEM Scholars is an National Science Foundation (NSF)-sponsored scholarship program designed to increase the number of students pursuing degrees in Math, Chemistry, Computer Science, Physics, Data Science, and Engineering.
 The program will prepare you to excel upon completion of your degree at Brookdale and transfer to a 4-year institute.

 Through this program, you will meet professionals in your field, explore career paths, and develop leadership skills.
 Scholars share a cohort experience, participate in mentoring, and have additional academic support in mathematics from Precalculus through Calculus II.